Ian Happ Player Props: Cubs vs. Padres

 Ian Happ At The Plate

+- Happ is hitting .295 with nine doubles, two home runs and 16 walks.

-- Among qualified hitters in baseball, his batting average ranks 24th, his on-base percentage ranks 11th, and he is 36th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 15th, and he is 47th in the league in slugging.

-- Happ has had an RBI in seven games this season (35.0%), including three multi-RBI outings (15.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Happ has an RBI in seven of 21 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.